← Back to Library

 What is the difference between Direct Officer and Seven Killings?+

-Direct Officer (正官) represents legitimate, structured authority — career advancement through proper channels.
-Seven Killings (七殺) represents aggressive, revolutionary power — the warrior archetype that achieves through force, risk, or disruption.
+Direct Officer (正官) represents legitimate, structured authority and is often used to discuss responsibility, rules, and stable advancement.
+Seven Killings (七殺) represents stronger direct pressure and is often used to discuss risk, competition, and crisis response.
 Both represent "forces that control you," but Direct Officer is opposite polarity (gentle restraint) while Seven Killings is same polarity (direct confrontation).

 How do the Ten Gods affect relationships?+